fsandhu/fsandhu/README.md

 - 🌱 I’m currently learning Front-End development

-- ⚡ Fun fact: I use tabs over spaces, who doesn't?
+- ⚡ Fun fact: I didn't know how big an impact your GitHub had on your job applications.

 <br/>